eswann/ClearScript.Manager/README.md

 ## Using the Runtime Manager

 ### Running Basic JavaScript
+Grab a runtime manager and use the ExecuteAsync method.

     var manager = new RuntimeManager(new ManagerSettings());
     await manager.ExecuteAsync("test", "var i = 0; i++;");

+### Running Multiple Scripts
+To run multiple scripts, use the ExecuteAsync that accepts an enumerable of scripts.
+Scripts will be run in order.
+Settings will be applied to all scripts in the collection.
+Scripts can be actual code, a local file path or a Uri.

+    await manager.ExecuteAsync(new List<IncludeScript>
+                {
+                    new IncludeScript {Uri = ".\\TestMainScript.js", ScriptId = "testScript"},
+                    new IncludeScript {Code = "subject.TestString = 'test string3';", ScriptId = "testScript3"},
+                    new IncludeScript {Uri = "https://gist.githubusercontent.com/eswann/62fc90e542f7697263db/raw/026c42ef0043a70a8c3b720e3026ecee9c691a06/gistfile1.txt", ScriptId = "TestScript4"}
+                });

 ### Execution Options
 Execution options are the new way of passing options to the ClearScript runtime manager.